NISRA-Tech-Lab/nisra-rap-skeleton/README.md

 - Copy across the content of the report into the `report.Rmd` file or modularise the report by implementing chapters with child .Rmd files.

-## Updating to V2 from Rap Skeleton V1
+## Updating to V2 from RAP Skeleton V1
 The file structure of RAP Skeleton V2 is identical to V1 and works in a similar fashion.
-It is recommended that any reports created using V1 are now updated to Rap Skeleton V2.
+It is recommended that any reports created using V1 are now updated to RAP Skeleton V2.
 You should copy your content out of your V1 report and put it into V2 rather than try to pull the additional features from V2 into V1.
 Follow these basic steps:

 - Edit the `config.R` file to set all required variables.